Omojolaade789/CSC106-Term-Project/README.md

-# Student portfolio and academic management website for CSC 106.
+# Student Portfolio and Academic Management Website for CSC 106 Term Project.
 A responsive, multi-page portfolio and academic management site built with plain HTML, CSS and JavaScript.